Museum of World Treasures

 Museum of World Treasures Admission Price, Hours, and More

 If you find yourself in Wichita, make a stop here for sure.
-This place should go on any list of things to do in Wichita.
+This place should go on any list of things to do in Wichita, and on every Kansas road trip itinerary.

 And don’t forget to check out the Keeper of the Plains sculpture.
 Elsewhere in the state, you can find Equality House next to the Westboro Baptist Church in Topeka, and the exact center of the United States in Lebanon, Kansas.